mekowalski/react-nasa-videos-app/NOTES.md

 ### New Idea
 - continue working through this but not use video since it isn't offered.
 Use description as a main focus and use other attributes of the collection to render with the list. (title, description, creationDate, keywords)

+- running into issues with an event handler, not sure if i want to continue this app